jonathanulco/laurakalbag-dot-com/content/posts/custom-emoji-on-mastodon.md

 Lastly, but importantly: the macOS screenreader VoiceOver reads “indie underscore heart, image” for `:indie_heart:` and “indie heart, image” for `:indieHeart:`.

-So while `word_word` or `wordword` seems to be the standard for mulitple-word emoji on Mastodon, using camel case is probably more accessible.
+So while `word_word` or `wordword` seems to be the standard for multiple-word emoji on Mastodon, using camel case is probably more accessible.